Trauma-Team-International/Home/README.md

 - [Bayesian COVID-19 Forecasting](https://github.com/autonomio/trauma-team-international/blob/master/icu_burden/icu_burden_bayesian.py)
 - ["What Can COVID-19 Forecasters Learn from Pascal’s Wager"](https://towardsdatascience.com/what-can-covid-19-forecasters-learn-from-pascals-wager-acb010f347e0)

-### :gem: why?

-In many countries, healthcare systems have already been stretched thin and are not well prepared to take on the surge of coronavirus patients.
-Intensive Care Units (ICUs) are particularly at risk, due to limitations pertaining to ventilation machines and staff qualified to operate such machines.
-Once there are more patients needing ventilation than there are available ventilators or people capable of operating ventilators, patients that could otherwise been saved, will die.

 <hr>

 ### :wrench: how?

-To answer these critically important questions, we leverage three gold standard methods:

 - Literature and desk research
 - Quantitative data analysis